Kilmeadan: Amenities

-Kilmeadan is also the site of St. Mary's Church, a Church of Ireland Chapel, located in the north-western part of the village, Old Kilmeaden, near the railway station, on the R680 regional road towards Carrick-On-Suir.
+Kilmeaden is also the site of St. Mary's Church, a Church of Ireland Chapel, located in the north-western part of the village, Old Kilmeaden, near the railway station, on the R680 regional road towards Carrick-On-Suir.

-The school serving the Kilmeadan area is found in Ballyduff, a neighbouring village, which is also home to the Catholic Church of the area, St. Nicholas' Church.
+The school serving the Kilmeaden area is found in Ballyduff, a neighbouring village, which is also home to the Catholic Church of the area, St. Nicholas' Church.
 Both the GAA and soccer teams of the area are also named Ballyduff Lower GAA and Ballyduff AFC respectively.

 Transport

-Kilmeadan, lying in a linear pattern along the R680 (former N25 national primary road section), was previously home to a train station on the line from Waterford City to Mallow Junction in County Cork.
+Kilmeaden, lying in a linear pattern along the R680 (former N25 national primary road section), was previously home to a railway station on the line from Waterford City to Mallow Junction in County Cork.
 In 2003 a section of the line was reopened as a narrow gauge attraction, known as the Waterford and Suir Valley Railway.

-As part of the new Waterford City bypass, Kilmeadan is now bypassed by a dual-carriageway section of the N25.
+As part of the new Waterford City bypass, Kilmeaden is now bypassed by a dual-carriageway section of the N25.
 This brings relief to the previously overcrowded road through the village, now reclassified as R680.

 Industry

-Throughout much of the twentieth century, Kilmeadan was also home to a farming co-operative.
+Throughout much of the twentieth century, Kilmeaden was also home to a farming co-operative.
 The farmers of the area sold their produce (mostly butter and milk) to the co-op, and as it expanded, a general store was opened in May 1920, which is still present today as a Centra outlet.

 In 1964, all of the co-ops in Waterford amalgamated, and were registered as Waterford Co-op.
-This led to the construction of a cheese factory on a green field site opposite the general store, and Kilmeadan cheese would go on to win a gold and bronze medal in the World Cheese Awards in London in 2005.
-However, production of the cheese ceased at the Kilmeadan plant in 2005, and the production of Kilmeadan Cheese moved to the Tirlán plant in Ballyragget, County Kilkenny.
+This led to the construction of a cheese factory on a green field site opposite the general store, and Kilmeaden cheese would go on to win a gold and bronze medal in the World Cheese Awards in London in 2005.
+However, production of the cheese ceased at the Kilmeaden plant in 2005, and the production of Kilmeaden Cheese moved to the Tirlán plant in Ballyragget, County Kilkenny.

-Kilmeadan is also the site of the East Waterford Water Treatment Plant.
+Kilmeaden is also the site of the East Waterford Water Treatment Plant.
 This plant is operated by Waterford County Council and provides water mainly for Waterford City and the surrounding areas.

-The area also has a small retail outlet in the Kilmeadan Village Centre, located directly on the R680 in the village.
+The area also has a small retail outlet in the Kilmeaden Village Centre, located directly on the R680 in the village.
 This building provides retail space (for shops) and residential space (rental apartments).